 Samsung (Elpis, Phoenix, Pablo)

 Samsung designs its own controllers.
-Elpis powers the 980 Pro, 990 Pro, and 990 EVO.
+Elpis powers the 980 Pro.
+Pascal powers the 990 Pro and 990 EVO Plus.
+The 990 EVO uses the DRAM-less Piccolo controller with Host Memory Buffer.
 Phoenix drives the 970 EVO/PRO.
 Pablo is Samsung's DRAM-less HMB controller in the 980 (non-Pro).
 Samsung NVMe drives use proprietary NAND encoding and AES-256 encryption, making chip-off not viable.

 Found in ADATA SX8200 Pro, HP EX900/EX950, Lexar NM600, Kingston NV2.
 The SM2263XT is DRAM-less and depends on Host Memory Buffer, making it more vulnerable to power-loss FTL corruption.
 PC-3000 Silicon Motion module covers the full SM22xx/SM22x9 family.